John McLachlan (architect): Life

 In 1857 he was articled to the Edinburgh architect David Cousin.
-In Cousin's office he worked with Robert Morham and through him met Margaret Ann Morham (1853–1906), Robert's sister, whom he married.
+In Cousin's office, he worked with Robert Morham and through him met Margaret Ann Morham (1853–1906), Robert's sister, whom he married.
 In 1868 he started his own practice and by 1878 had prestigious offices at York Buildings in the New Town.

-In 1884 he became architect to the National Bank of Scotland, and in 1892 succeeded Hippolyte Blanc as architect to the Scottish Co-operative Association.
+In 1884 he became the architect of the National Bank of Scotland, and in 1892 succeeded Hippolyte Blanc as architect to the Scottish Co-operative Association.

-In later life he formed a business association with Thomas P. Marwick and his architectural style changed from Victorian Baronial to Queen Anne Revival.
+Later, he formed a business association with Thomas P. Marwick and his architectural style changed from Victorian Baronial to Queen Anne Revival.
 Marwick took over his offices at 29 York Place, following McLachlan's death.

 He died very young, aged only 49, at home at 33 Queens Crescent, and was buried in Morningside Cemetery, Edinburgh, near the southern edge.
 His wife, Margaret Ann Morham (sister of Robert Morham, who also died relatively young, is buried with him.
 The grave lies back-to-back with Robert Morham and Margaret's parents.
 Their son John Morham McLachlan (1888–1927) lies alongside.

 Thomas P. Marwick died many years later but is also buried close to him.